daddinuz/panic/README.md

 #### PANIC_UNWIND_SUPPORT

 Disabled by default, prints a traceback with function calls useful for debugging.
 Enable this feature running `cmake -DPANIC_UNWIND_SUPPORT=1` by command line or setting option to ON in `sources/build.cmake`.

-**Note:** libunwind must be installed on the system in order to enable this feature.
+**Note:** In order to enable this feature [libunwind](https://github.com/libunwind/libunwind) is required.